redhat-developer/intellij-openshift-connector/.github/ISSUE_TEMPLATE/Bug.md

 ---
 name: Bug report
-about: Report a problem with IntelliJ OpenShift Connector to help us resolve it and improve
+about: Report a problem with IntelliJ OpenShift Toolkit to help us resolve it and improve
 ---
 [kind/bug]